roblammert/PoetryAndPrayer/What I Need/What I Need.md

 I am trapped here with thoughts of my own.
 How much more of this must I endeavor?

-What I need is to know is what I've done wrong.
+What I need is to know what I've done wrong.
 How many sins have I committed against You?
 Time stands still, it has been so long.
 Where do I stand in this never ending queue?